-As a Roman Catholic school in the Diocese of Westminster, we believe in educating the minds, hearts, and spirits of all of our pupils.
-This GCSE is not only a rigorous course of study, allowing the pupils to develop their knowledge of world religions, critical thinking, and selfunderstanding, but is also highly valued by universities and colleges of higher education.
+As a Roman Catholic school in the Diocese of Westminster, we believe in educating the minds, hearts, and spirits of all our pupils.
+This GCSE is not only a rigorous course of study, allowing the pupils to develop their knowledge of world religions, critical thinking, and self-understanding, but it is a subject highly valued by universities and colleges of higher education, equipping students with valuable skills for their future development.

-Religion is a fundamental part of many peoples' lives and this is often reflected in what they do, say, and write.
-Life in contemporary society requires knowledge and understanding of differing beliefs and world views, and the ability to engage constructively with them.
+Religion is a fundamental part of many people's lives and societal rules and operations.
+This requires young people to have both knowledge and understanding of differing beliefs and world views, and the ability to engage constructively with them.

-Art, literature, music, and politics are full of references to religious beliefs and practices, and cannot be fully appreciated without understanding their significance.
+Art, literature, music, and politics are full of references to religious beliefs and practice, and these cannot be fully appreciated without an understanding of their significance, as a result pupils enhance all these subjects through their enhanced knowledge.

 We are not only rational beings, but also spiritual and moral beings.
-A study of philosophical questions and ethical issues enables us to clarify our own views and debate them with others, learning tolerance and respect.
+A study of philosophical questions and ethical issues enables us to clarify our own views and debate them with others, learning tolerance and respect, values we hold of tremendous importance at More House.

 The course is entirely assessed at the end of Year 11, by two written examinations - one paper on Roman Catholic Church teachings and one paper on Judaism and Ethical Themes.
-Throughout the year, you will have key word tests, regular exam question practice, and research tasks to help you develop the skills and understanding you need to succeed.
+Throughout the year, you will have keyword tests, regular exam question practice, and research tasks to help you develop the skills and understanding you need to succeed.

-A GCSE in Religious Studies provides entry into most humanities A-Level courses, as well as into the Religious Studies A-Level itself.
-In terms of careers, people who have studied Religious Studies and/or Philosophy can be found in all walks of life but especially law, journalism, teaching, social work, nursing, and religious leadership.
+A GCSE in Religious Studies provides entry and enhances most humanities A-Level courses, as well as into the Religious Studies A-Level itself.
+In terms of careers, people who have studied Religious Studies and/or Philosophy can be found in all walks of life but most especially law, journalism, teaching, social work, nursing, and religious leadership.